MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 ### Starting it

-Then start Anubis, via:
+Start the Anubis service with the following command:

 ```bash
 sudo systemctl enable --now anubis@mbin.service
 ```

-Test to make sure Anibus is running using the `curl` command:
+Test it to make sure Anibus is running by using `curl`:

 ```bash
 curl http://localhost:4673/metrics